 Don't want to read the post?
 Check out the video here!

 Games give you the opportunity to simulate a concept or topic in a way they couldn’t experience otherwise.
 For example, you can learn about terraforming a planet, but you can’t really do it.
 However, if you play Terraforming Mars, you can simulate the experience.
 Experiential learning cements information into a person's mind in a way that book learning cannot do.
 It gives the learner a practical purpose for the information.

 Abstract Concepts into Concrete

-Board games can turn abstract concepts that they are learning into more concrete ideas.
+Board games can turn abstract concepts that are being learned into more concrete ideas.
 It helps student to better understand material that would otherwise seem distant or unrelatable.
 Games can aid the learning of mathematical concepts, coding, business, marketing, critical thinking, creativity, communication, and so much more.
 Going back to the last point, it allows learners to experience the abstract concept and apply it.

 Relation to Material

 Subjects from other times and places can sometimes be hard to relate to.
 How do they affect my life now?
 Games covering these topics bring those times and places to the present and allows the players to experience them in a different way.
 Games can take what seems inapplicable and gives it an application.